MicrosoftDocs/quantum-docs/articles/concepts-the-qubit.md

 $$

 However, for practical reasons related to quantum error correction it can be more convenient to consider a larger gate set, namely one that can be generated using $H$ and $T$.
 One can classify the quantum gates into two categories: Clifford gates and the $T$-gate.
-This subdivision is useful because in many quantum error correction schemes the so-called Clifford gates are easy to implement, that is they require very few resources in terms of operations and qubits to implement fault tolerantly, whereas non-Clifford gates are quite costly when requiring fault tolerance.
 The standard set of single-qubit Clifford gates, [included by default in Q#](xref:microsoft.quantum.libraries.overview.standard.prelude), include

 $$
 H=\frac{1}{\sqrt{2}}\begin{bmatrix} 1 & 1 \\\\  1 &-1  \end{bmatrix} , \qquad S =\begin{bmatrix} 1 & 0 \\\\  0 & i \end{bmatrix}= T^2, \qquad X=\begin{bmatrix} 0 &1 \\\\  1& 0 \end{bmatrix}= HT^4H,